Search

 About me

-My work has been published in outlets including Social Problems, Social Forces, Social Science & Medicine, Population Research and Policy Review, and Journal of Marriage and Family.
+To date, my work has been published in outlets including Social Problems, Social Forces, Social Science & Medicine, Population Research and Policy Review, and Journal of Marriage and Family.
 I have received support from funders such as the Horowitz Foundation for Social Policy and the Fahs Beck Fund for Research and Experimentation, as well as recognition for the Best Comparative Policy Paper Award from APPAM and the Ronald Burt Outstanding Student Paper Award from ASA's Economic Sociology Section.

 You can view my CV here.